 Member of Women Photograph, and IWMF Fellow 2019.

-After graduating in Social Communications from the Universidad Católica Andrés Bello, started working as freelance designer and photographer.
+After graduating in Social Communications from the Universidad Católica Andrés Bello, started working as freelance designer photographer and videographer.

 In 2014 started covering the protests of her city for a local news site.
 Her photos of this coverage were published in NTN24, and RSF (Reporters without Borders)